 While it seems like everyone and their mom owns an iPhone, the Android is intent on dethroning it.
 Google and Apple are locked in a death match, and the winners are the customers.
 Why?
 Because in the process, hundreds of great Apps have been produced.

 If you own an Android powered phone and are wondering what Apps you need to download, look no further.
 Here is an in-depth list neatly sorted for your App-finding pleasure.

-Update: This post was originally written in 2010.
+UPDATE: This post was originally written in 2010.
 You can still find our original post from 2010 at the end of this article, which is still relevant given that many of the apps are still as popular as ever.
 But obviously there have been some changes in the market over the past four years, so we’ve updated the list for 2014 to give you even more fantastic Android apps.
-Here are some great apps that were either missed originally or that came about after our original post on the best Android apps.
-The picks are based on a combination of factors such as popularity and ratings, interesting elements or features, and their lack of inclusion on the original list.
+Here are some excellent apps we either missed or are new since 2010.
+Our choices are based on a combination of features such as popularity and ratings, interesting elements or features, and their lack of inclusion on the original list.
 Don’t see your favorite app on the list?
 Leave a comment and tell us what we missed.

 Splashtop 2 Remote Desktop – This is a remote desktop app that lets you stream your whole PC or Mac screen to your Android Smartphone.
 It’s great for checking files and work on the go.

 Invoice2Go – Create and email invoices and estimates to customers from your mobile phone.
 This app features over 20 templates that you can customize.

 Call Blocker – Block annoying phone calls and SMS messages with black list capabilities.
 Back up your contacts and transfer data to a new phone.
 You can also erase your call history and delete SMS messages permanently to protect your privacy.

 CamCard – Scan business cards into your phone by taking a picture of them.
 It will then read the card into your card holder or address book.
 You’ll never have to manage a collection of physical business cards again.